seljeseth/Bachelor/README.md

 # Bachelor
-Some of the subjects I am taking while doing my BA in Computer Science at NTNU
+A collection of some of the subjects I have taken when getting my bachelor at NTNU.